 * May payroll report shows pace of hiring remains solid

-* Indexes look to extend recent rally, on track for strong week
+* Indexes extend recent rally, on track for strong week

 By Ryan Vlastelica

-NEW YORK, June 6 (Reuters) - U.S. stock index futures pointed to a higher open on Wall Street Friday, indicating the market’s advance to repeated records could be extended after the May payrolls report provided the latest confirmation that economic conditions were improving.
+NEW YORK, June 6 (Reuters) - U.S. stocks rose on Friday, with major indexes extending a rally that has taken them to repeated records, after the May payrolls report provided the latest confirmation that economic conditions were improving.

-* About 217,000 jobs were added in May, slightly fewer than expected, while the unemployment rate held steady at 6.3 percent.
-With the report, the economy has recouped the 8.7 million jobs lost during the recession.
+About 217,000 jobs were added in May, slightly fewer than expected, while the unemployment rate held steady at 6.3 percent.
+This is the first time job growth has topped 200,000 for four consecutive months since January 2000.

-* Hertz Global Holdings Inc fell 9.5 percent to $27.60 in premarket trading after the company said it would restate financial results for the past three years to correct accounting errors from 2011.
+Hertz Global Holdings Inc tumbled 9.2 percent to $27.70 after the company said it would restate financial results for the past three years to correct accounting errors from 2011.

-* Novavax Inc was the Nasdaq’s most active premarket mover, down 7.5 percent to $4.18 in heavy volume a day after a public offering of 25 million common shares was priced at a discount to its Thursday close.
-(Editing by Bernadette Baum)
+Novavax Inc was the Nasdaq’s most active stock, down 7.1 percent to $4.20 in heavy volume a day after a public offering of 25 million common shares was priced at a discount to its Thursday close.
+(Editing by Bernadette Baum and Nick Zieminski)